richardcom/tp/docs/DeveloperGuide.md

    1. Prerequisites: List all books using the `list` command.
 Multiple books in the list.

    1. Test case: `delete 1`<br>
       Expected: First book is deleted from the list.
-Details of the deleted contact shown in the status message.
-Timestamp in the status bar is updated.
+Details of the deleted book shown in the status message.

    1. Test case: `delete 0`<br>
       Expected: No book is deleted.
 Error details shown in the status message.
-Status bar remains the same.

    1. Other incorrect delete commands to try: `delete`, `delete x`, `...` (where x is larger than the list size)<br>
       Expected: Similar to previous.

 1. Deleting a book using `deleteBy`

-    1. Prerequisites:
+    1. Prerequisites: Multiple books in the library.

-    1. Test case:
+    1. Test case: `deleteBy n/Pride and Prejudice`
-       Expected:
+       Expected: `Pride and Prejudice` is deleted from the list.
+Details of the deleted book shown in the status message.

-    1. Test case:
+    1. Test case: `deleteBy i/9780743273565`
-       Expected:
+       Expected: `The Great Gatsby` is deleted from the list.
+Details of the deleted book shown in the status message.

-    1. Other incorrect commands to try:
+    1. Other incorrect commands to try: `deleteBy`, `deleteBy t/-1` ... etc.

 ### Adding a book

 1. Adding a book

-    1. Prerequisites:
+    1. Prerequisites: No duplicates books with the same ISBN exists.

-    1. Test case:
+    1. Test case: `add n/Linear Algebra i/13098765432 e/thisbook@publisher.com l/English c/Science c/Math t/20 s/centralLb 30 scienceLb 15 a/Victor p/pku`
-           Expected:
+           Expected: Book successfully added, detailed information shown in the status bar.

-    1. Test case:
+    1. Test case: `add n/Intro to Math i/13098765466 e/pearson@publisher.com l/English c/Science c/Math t/20 s/centralLb 30 scienceLb 15 a/Victor p/pku`
-           Expected:
+                  Expected: Book successfully added, detailed information shown in the status bar.

-    1. Other incorrect commands to try:
+    1. Other incorrect commands to try: `add`, `add n/intro to math`, etc.

 ### Editing a book